-Proceeding with improvement of its insurance products and customer service, the Company plans to increase its business volume in 2021 in the Baltic States and achieve around 4% growth in gross written insurance premiums total for the Baltic region overall.
-The Company plans to strengthen its insurance portfolio, proceeding with its diversification and increasing the share of voluntary lines of business.
+Proceeding with improvement of its insurance products and customer service, the Company plans to increase its business volume in 2022 in the Baltic States and achieve around 6% growth in gross written insurance premiums total for the Baltic region overall.
+The Company plans to strengthen its insurance portfolio with its further diversification and to increase the share of voluntary lines of business.

-Meanwhile the Company is going to proceed with the started initiatives on improvement of processes and management efficiency in all realms of operations, which includes improvement of private and corporate customer service standards and developing online sales.
+At the same the Company will be continuing with its initiatives on improvement of operational processes and management efficiency in all areas of operations, with particular focus on improvement of private and corporate customer service standards and developing online sales.